Wikia/app/JSCONVENTIONS.md

 	* AMD modules
 	  * All lowercase
 	  * If the code is exension-specific, namespace with the extension.
 Ex: 'myextension.mypage'
-	    * If there's a folder structure within the extension's js directory, the module's namespace should match the folder structure
+	    * If there's a folder structure within the extension's scripts directory, the module's namespace should match the folder structure
-	    * ex: MyExtension -> js -> views -> myfeature.js => myextension.views.myfeature
+	    * ex: MyExtension -> scrips -> views -> myfeature.js => myextension.views.myfeature
-	    * ex: MyExtension -> js -> models -> myfeature.js =>myextension.models.myfeature
+	    * ex: MyExtension -> scripts -> models -> myfeature.js =>myextension.models.myfeature
 	  * If the code is meant to be used site wide or by multiple different extensions, namespace with 'wikia'.
 Ex: 'wikia.mymodule'
 	  * hint: if it's in the modules folder, it should be namespace with 'wikia'
-	  *
         * folders
-          *
+          * UpperCamelCase for extension names
+          * lower case for anything inside script folders
+          * use 'styles' (instead of 'css') and 'scripts' (instead of 'js')
 	* files
 	* constants
 	* casing